close close

 Your professional summary should be two to five sentences that highlight the most impressive skills and experience you have cultivated up to this point in your career.

 Study the job ad to determine the most critical hard and soft skills for the role.
 Then, add in any other relevant skills and training that will make you stand out.
-Since a combination resume focuses on skills and experience, feel free to make this a comprehensive list.
+Since a combination resume focuses on skills and experience, feel free to make this a comprehensive list—but keep it up to 8 skills.

-List your work experience in this section in reverse-chronological order, with your most recent job at the top of the list.
+List your work experience in reverse-chronological order, with your most recent job at the top of the list.
 This section should be detailed, so be sure to include any metrics that will highlight your professional successes.

 • Education